Let’s start with this, what is GA-4?

 Google has been the leader in Analytics for over a decade.
 Before Google Analytics it was an analytics platform based on server logs, called “Urchin”.
 After Google bought Urchin, the first things they did were to depreciate Urchin, and base the analytics logging on JavaScript.
 That made Google Analytics really easy to install without ever touching server logs.
 From that point on Google Analytics evolved until it became the leading tool for website analytics measurement.

-The cutoff date to move from Universal Analytics (UA) to GA-4 July, right?
+The cutoff date to move from Universal Analytics (UA) to GA-4 is July, right?

 Correct, and Google’s Universal Analytics has truly been cut off.
 So, no more analytics are being logged.
 Any company that hasn’t migrated is driving blind.